redivo/pucrs-devboard-lpc2378/README.md

 ## Environment

-For this project you have to install the following packages:
+For this project you have to use Docker.
+If you don't have Docker installed in your machine, please install it by following the steps described in https://docs.docker.com/engine/install/
- - lpc21isp
- - gcc-arm-none-eabi

-You can have these packets using apt-get.

 ## DevBoard info